rsokl/testing-tutorial/README.md

 4. Putting it into Practice: use what you've learned to find real bugs in a real project!

 Each of these blocks runs for 40-60 minutes, consisting of a 5-15 minute presentation, around 5-10 minutes live-coding demo, and guided exercises.
-Along with a short break in the middle, I find this pattern balances content, practice, and focus well for most classes.
+Along with a short break in the middle, we find this pattern balances content, practice, and focus well for most classes.

 ## Syllabus